Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Gastrodon.md

 ---
 Ability1: Sticky Hold
 Ability2: Storm Drain
+Baby: 'No'
+BookImageName: HOME423.png
+BookShinyImageName: HOME423_s.png
 BoxSprite: SRD-BoxSprite-gastrodon.png
+DexCategory: Sea Slug Pokemon
+DexDescription: It has a pliable body without any bones.
+If any part of its body is torn off, it will grow back in minutes.
+There is evidence that it had a hard shell on its back for protection in prehistoric times.
 EventAbilities: ''
 GenderType: ''
 HasForm: 'Yes'
+Height:
+  Deimeters: 9
+  Feet: 3.0
+  Meters: 0.9
 HiddenAbility: Sand Force
 HomeSprite: SRD-HomeSprite-gastrodon.png
 Learnset: '[[SRD-Gastrodon-Learnset]]'
 Legendary: 'No'
 Name: Gastrodon
 Number: 423
+PrimaryEggGroup: Water 1
+SecondaryEggGroup: Amorphous
 Sprite: gastrodon.png
 Type1: Water
 Type2: Ground
+Weight:
+  Hectograms: 299
+  Kilograms: 29.9
+  Pounds: 65.9
 ---

 #PokeroleSRD/Pokedex